|Type / Tags||Synth (Analogue / Subtractive)Polyphonic|

 - Multi-threaded processing.

-- Nice, clean interface with several panel tones to choose from.
+- Nice, clean HD interface with several sizes to choose from.

-DUNE 2 is not compatible with its predecessor, DUNE 1.
-Both run just fine in parallel, however.
+DUNE 2 and DUNE 3 are not compatible with DUNE 1.
+All versions of DUNE run just fine in parallel, however.

 Reviewed By Clifton